Grab, Go-Jek wage street fight for SE Asia 'super-app' supremacy

 Grab offers smartphone payment “wallets” in partnership with banks or fintech firms in Singapore, Vietnam, Malaysia, the Philippines, and has with one in the works in Thailand.
 Kudo is also expanding to the Philippines, Vietnam, and Singapore.

 Go-Jek too is starting to foray into Grab’s turf.
-While it does not have same number of partnerships, it this month announced a tie-up with DBS Group Holdings, Southeast Asia’s largest lender, for financial services.
+While it does not have same number of partnerships, it this month announced a tie-up with DBS Group Holdings (DBSM.SI), Southeast Asia’s largest lender, for financial services.
 It debuted its app in Vietnam in September and in Singapore this week.

 Reporting by Cindy Silviana and Fanny Potkin in Jakarta; Additional reporting by Mai Nguyen in Hanoi and Jessica Damiana in Jakarta; Writing by Fanny Potkin; Editing by Jonathan Weber and Edwina Gibbs